nonara/ts-patch/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License, as described in `LICENSE.md`